 rate to the gross carrying amount of a financial asset except for financial assets that subsequently become credit-impaired.
 For credit-impaired financial assets the effective interest rate is applied to the net carrying amount of the financial asset (after deduction of the loss allowance).

-Interest earnings (continued) Interest income is presented as finance income where it is earned from financial assets that are held for cash management purposes.
+earned from financial assets that are held for cash management purposes.

-(b) Expenses

-Auditors remuneration

-Audit of the Annual Financial Report
+(b) Expenses Auditors remuneration Audit of the Annual Financial Report

 Other expenditure Sundry expenses